axel-download-accelerator/axel/README.md

 #### Axel — Light command line download accelerator for Linux and Unix

-* Help this project
-* What is Axel?
-* Building from source
-* Install on macOS with Homebrew
-* Building on macOS with Homebrew
-* Related projects
-* License

 ## 1. Help this project ##

 Axel needs your help. **If you are a programmer** and if you wants to